johnny603/JobFit/README.md

 We welcome your contributions!
 Follow these steps to contribute:

 1. Fork the repository.

+2. Choose an issue

-1. Create a new branch:
+3. Create a new branch:

 git checkout -b feature-name

-1. Make your changes and commit:
+4. Make your changes and commit:

 git commit -am "Add new feature"

-1. Push your branch:
+5. Push your branch:

 git push origin feature-name

-1. Open a pull request.
+6. Open a pull request.

 \---